Tayyib-Ahsan/Series60-Catamaran-OpenFOAM-Simulation/README.md

 # Series60-Catamaran-OpenFOAM-Simulation
-This repository showcases simulations from my research projects.
+This repository showcases a simulation from my research projects.

 This is a simulation for the Series60 catamaran at Fn 0.30, s/L 0.388 and Fixed Trim condition.